Additivemenu/spoonlee1/Udemy/NestJs/C3-6/readme.md

 better example

 + inject a specific dependency
-+ we followingly use this pattern
++ we will use this pattern

 ```js
 import { MessagesRepository } from "./messages.repository";